sungchang79/RDS-FOR-SQLSERVER/en/backup-restore.md

 By setting up the backup retention period for more than a day, auto backup is enabled and executed during specified backup execution period.
 Unless the backup execution time is specified, daily auto backup shall be executed when there is the minimum workload.
 By specifying backup time, auto backup is executed within 15 minutes from the specified time.
 Auto backups can be saved for up to 30 days.
 When the backup retention period setting is N/A, auto backup is disabled, deleting all auto backup files saved from backup storage.
 With the auto backup disabled, restoration to a point of time during backup retention period becomes unavailable, while restoration to a particular time with manual backup only is available.

 > [Caution]
-> If auto backup is activated, the recovery model for database must be `Full`.
+>If auto backup is enabled, make sure to use the “Full” database recovery model.
-> With the `Simple` or `Bulk Logged` model, normal operation is not ensured for backup or recovery.
+>If the “Simple” or “Bulk logged” model is used, it will be forced to use the “Full” recovery model and perform a full backup again from the beginning.

 ### Manual Backup